CDLUC3/dmpbrochure/readme.md

-Readme file for the DMPTool2 brochure site - now updated!
+Readme file for the DMPTool2 brochure site - now updated.